Attendee Frequently Asked Questions

 - Don’t be shy.
 If you see a busy booth, ask what time would be good for you to come back.

-- Network: build a group of market friends that you can have lunch or dinner with and share experiences.
+- Network!
+Grab lunch or dinner with your market friends and share experiences.

-- Set a goal of visiting 10 new vendors per market.
+- Set a goal of new vendors per market you will visit.

 - Write your order at the show!
 It can be overwhelming to try to do it when you get back home.